MicrosoftDocs/windows-dev-docs/windows-apps-src/packaging/optional-packages.md

 To get all of the latest development tools, see [Downloads and tools for Windows 10](https://developer.microsoft.com/windows/downloads).

 > [!NOTE]
 > To submit an app that uses optional packages and/or related sets to the Microsoft Store, you will need permission.
-Optional packages and related sets can be used for Line of Business (LOB) or enterprise apps without Dev Center permission if they are not submitted to the Store.
+Optional packages and related sets can be used for Line of Business (LOB) or enterprise apps without Partner Center permission if they are not submitted to the Store.
 See [Windows developer support](https://developer.microsoft.com/windows/support) to get permission to submit an app that uses optional packages and related sets.

 ### Code sample
 While you're reading this article, it's recommended that you follow along with the [optional package code sample](https://github.com/AppInstaller/OptionalPackageSample) on GitHub for a hands-on understanding of how optional packages and related sets work within Visual Studio.